 Learning Support Programme

-Where possible, we try to meet every student’s needs within the classroom by ensuring that our planning, teaching and inclusive ‘Quality First Teaching’ approaches meet the needs of the majority of our students so they make the best progress in school.
+We meet every student’s needs within the classroom by ensuring that our planning, teaching and inclusive ‘Quality-first teaching’ approach meets the needs of the majority of our students so they make the best progress in school.
 For some students, this level of support is exactly what they need.
-For others, they may be better supported by coming to the Learning Support Department in small intervention groups.
-A few students with specific learning needs such as dyslexia attend additional specialist one-to-one lessons and there is a charge for these lessons.
+For others, they may be better supported by coming to the Learning Support Department in smaller groups.
+Students with specific learning needs such as dyslexia also have the opportunity to attend additional specialist one-to-one lessons and there is a charge for these lessons.

-Many students attend Learning Support each year throughout the school, so there is not usually any stigma attached to it and the support given is discreet.
+Working together with the student, parents, teachers and outside professionals is the key to ensure success.
+Many students attend Learning Support each year throughout the school, and the support given is discreet.
 We may see students for a short burst of intervention such as a short course of study skills.
 They may make good progress and not return for support.
 Other students may return as part of a small group or parents may choose to pay for individual sessions.

-As students approach public examinations, additional support covering study skills – including revision and examination techniques – is offered by the department and Elevate.
-We also offer study support via lunchtime drop in sessions throughout the year which deliver short-term one-to-one support, at no extra charge, to any student in the school needing to improve their study skills.
+As students approach public examinations, additional support covering study skills – including revision and examination techniques – is offered by the department.
+We also offer study support via lunchtime drop-in sessions throughout the year, which deliver short-term one-to-one support at no extra charge, to any student in the school needing to improve their study skills.